chrisPinkston/chrisPinkston/README.md

 # Greetings, I'm Christopher Pinkston! 👋

-Welcome to my GitHub profile!
 I'm a results-driven Computer Scientist and tech enthusiast who is passionate about leveraging cutting-edge technologies to drive innovation and create meaningful impact.

 ## 🚀 About Me